 George Brown College is poised to transform Toronto’s skyline and push the envelope when it comes to sustainability with the construction of a 10-storey mass-timber building called The Arbour at our Waterfront Campus.

 This innovative project marks an important continuation of George Brown’s role as a city builder.
 The Arbour will provide exciting learning spaces for our students, a home for a mass-timber research hub and vital community space for the surrounding neighbourhood.
 It will be Ontario’s first mass-timber, low-carbon institutional building.

 We’re aiming for net-zero carbon emissions with The Arbour’s environmentally friendly design, created by Moriyama and Teshima Architects and Acton Ostry Architects.
-Not long after the design was unveiled in spring 2018, the project design began winning awards.
+Not long after the design was unveiled in spring 2018, the project design began creating buzz and winning awards.

 - 2019 - WAN (World Architecture News) awards — gold, Future Projects–Education category

 - 2019 - AZ Award (Azure Magazine) — winner and People's Choice, Unbuilt Buildings category

 - 2019 - MIPIM/Architectural Review Future Project Award — Sustainability Prize